Evernote Review (How To Get Organised & Remember Everything!)

 The simplicity of this application is shown with the method in which you construct your web clippings.
 Once you have installed the application you will notice that any attempt to take screenshots will result in you being faced with a drag and drop box from which you can cut a segment of the screenshot.
 This works in a similar fashion to the snipping tool that is built into Windows 7.

-Not only can you take these notes, you can also attach files to them.
-For example if you are reminding yourself to complete an assignment, you can attach the document to your reminder for easy access.
+Not only can you take these notes, but you can also attach files to them.
+For example, if you are reminding yourself to complete an assignment, you can attach the document to your reminder for easy access.
 Premium users can attach files of any type and format to their notes.

 Other features include the ability to compile notebooks consisting of anything such as photos or web cuttings so you can create a virtual scrapbook of your favourite celebs or whatever you can find around the place.

-Not only is this a great application for your PC, it syncs perfectly with multiple machines including Macs as well as your portable devices such as your iPhone, iPod Touch or Android-based mobile phone such as the Nexus One.
-There is a great app for both these mobile platforms which works in similar fashion to the desktop app however it’s probably easier to use and a little more deprived of advanced features.
+Not only is this a great application for your PC, but it also syncs perfectly with multiple machines including Macs as well as your portable devices such as your iPhone, iPod Touch or Android-based mobile phone such as the Nexus One.
+There is a great app for both these mobile platforms which works in similar fashion to the desktop app, however, it’s probably easier to use and a little more deprived of advanced features.

 However, being able to make notes (including taking photos and recording sound/voice) of things as they pop in your head wherever you are is great and it will even ask if you want to geotag your notes, so you can see where you were when you made the note.
 You can access these notes even when offline as they can then be synced for offline use when you find yourself without mobile network coverage.